hongkongkiwi/aws-kms-self-signed-certificate/README.md

 - `--cert-org-unit`: The organizational unit name (OU) for the certificate.
 - `--cert-email`: The email address for the certificate.
 - `--cert-san`: The subject alternative name (SAN) for the certificate.
 This option can be repeated.
-- `--google-play-store-spec`: Ensure the key type is RSA for Google Play Store compatibility.

 ### Output Options